spenpal/sloth-bytes-weekly-challenges/README.md

-# sloth-bytes-weekly-challenges
+# Sloth Bytes Weekly Challenges

-Solutions to the weekly challenges from the Sloth Bytes newsletter.
+Solutions to the weekly challenges from the [Sloth Bytes newsletter](https://slothbytes.beehiiv.com/).